-The IRS Form 4868 - known as "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return" - is a personal tax extension automatically grants an individual a 6-month extension for filing their federal individual tax return.
-So, if you are not able to file your tax return by the due date (which for most Americans is April 18), filing Form 4868 gives you an extra six months to file your taxes.
+The IRS Form 4868 - known as "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return" - is a personal tax extension that automatically grants an individual and joint filers a 6-month extension for their federal individual tax return.
+So, if you are not able to file your tax return by the original IRS deadline, e-filing Form 4868 gives you an extra 6 months to file your taxes.

-IRS Form 4868 tax extension can be used by 1099 contractors, single member LLCs and Schedule C Sole Proprietors.
+IRS Form 4868 tax extension is also for 1099 Contractors, Single Member LLCs, and Schedule C Sole Proprietors.
 Although Form 4868 tax extension gives you an extra 6 months to file your paperwork, it does not extend the time for payment of taxes owed.

 IRS Form 4868 Filing Requirements

-For personal tax extensions you will need your name, Social Security number, address, specific form number that you normally file your taxes on and your estimated tax due.
-Please note, if you are married and filing jointly you will need the same information for your spouse.
+For personal tax extensions, you will need your name, social security number, address, the Form Code that you typically use to file your taxes, and any estimated taxes owed if necessary.
+If you are married and filing jointly, you will need the same information for your spouse.

-E-Filing Form 4868 with ExpressExtension is the quickest and easiest way to file your tax extension.
-You can fill out your information and submit your extension form in minutes without having to deal with confusing paper forms.
+E-filing IRS Form 4868 with ExpressExtension is the quickest and easiest way to file your tax extension.
+You can enter your information and submit your extension form in minutes without having to deal with complex paper forms.

-After you have created an account with ExpressExtension you will click on "Create Personal Tax Extension" and the system will walk you through entering your information step by step.
-You will be able to pay your estimated tax amount due and transmit your form to the IRS in just minutes.
-After you have transmitted your form we will e-mail you with your extension confirmation.
-If the IRS rejects your return for any reason, we will also send you an e-mail with further information.
+After you create an account with ExpressExtension, click on "Create Personal Tax Extension" from the dashboard screen, and the system will walk you through entering your information step by step.
+You can pay your estimated tax amount and transmit your form to the IRS in just minutes.
+After sending your form, we will email you with your extension confirmation.
+If the IRS rejects your return for any reason, we will also send you an email with further information.
 You can re-transmit rejected returns with ExpressExtension at no additional charge.

-Help Video: E-File an Personal Tax Extension Form 4868
+Help Video: E-file a Personal Tax Extension Form 4868

 IRS Form 4868 FAQ